 Mobile App Conversions: Goals and Ecommerce Reports

-When you set up Goals and Ecommerce Tracking in your Google Analytics account, you can use the Conversion reports to track performance objectives and revenue targets.
+Use the Conversion reports to track performance objectives and revenue targets.

 Goals are a versatile way to measure how well your app fulfills customized, targeted objectives.
 You can set up individual Goals to track discrete actions like a minimum session duration or completing a certain level in a game, and use the reports to measure conversions, or completion rates of these actions.

 Ecommerce reports let you track in-app purchase data, including product or service sales, total revenue, and revenue per transaction.
-You can also track the average number of visits it takes to complete a transaction.
+You can also track the average number of sessions it takes to complete a transaction.

 Once you’ve completed setting up Goals, you’ll see data in the reports described here.
 By default, these reports display data for all your Goals.
 To view data for a specific Goal in any report, select from the Goal Option drop down menu above the Overview tab.

 Get a performance summary of your Goals.
 See the number of Goal Completions, Conversion Rate and Abandonment Rate, and any value you may have associated with your Goals.
 You can also see the a list of the top Goal Completion Locations, or the screens with the highest conversion rate.